Major Requirements (instituted 2016-17 and going forward)

 A minimum of 12 courses over 13 blocks are required to complete the major - Ten (10) courses from within the Department of Psychology and two (2) courses from outside the department.
 These courses are listed below.

-Current course offerings can be found on Course Schedules on the Academics page.
+Current course offerings can be found via the Courses menu link.